artemis-yl/artemis-yl.github.io/_posts/2017-04-07-HeatSinks.md

 ## Conclusion <a name="4"></a>

 We concluded that config 3 - heat sinks on blocks 2 and 3 - was the optimal placement.

-We observed differences in our Matlab results versus our experimental lab results.

-The errors are mostly to the fact that several assumptions were taken while conducting the analytical technique like 2D heat transfer, constant thermal properties and convection heat transfer.

-Also, heat block of different resistance is used and the inconsistencies in measuring the temperature affects our maximum temperature in configuration 3 and its location in the second lab session, hence the variation between the two lab sessions.

 ### Changes and Recommendations <a name="4a"></a>